lu4p/astextract/README.md

 I already wrote [binclude](https://github.com/lu4p/binclude) a tool for resource embedding with the help of astextraxt, and added string obfuscation to [garble](https://github.com/mvdan/garble).

+## Progressive web app
+astextract be used as a Progressive web app: https://lu4p.github.io/astextract/

+The web app was created using the amazing [go-app](https://github.com/maxence-charriere/go-app) package.

 ## Install
 `GO111MODULE=on go get -u github.com/lu4p/astextract`